127-0-0-vvk/Classification-of-chest-vs-AdominalX-rays/README.md

 ### Hi there, I'm Vivek 👋

-## I'm a Student, Self-thought Developer!
+## I'm a Student, Self-thought Web Developer!

 - 🔭 I’m currently working on a Learning React
 - 🌱 I’m currently learning everything on Front-End 🤣